CraryPrimitiveMan/awesome-with-star/awesome/monostable_awesome-electronics.md

 - [Octopart](https://octopart.com) - Probably the most well known part search engine.
 - [Findchips](https://www.findchips.com/) - Part search from Supply Frame.
 - [Parts.io](https://parts.io/) - Another search engine from Supply Frame geared towards discovering new parts.
+- [Buyparts.io](http://buyparts.io) - A new contender from the creator of the datasheetarchive.com.
+Is aimed at hobbyists and seems to be better at incorporating sources such as Ebay and Aliexpress.

 ## Project Sharing Platforms
 - [Kitspace.org](https://kitspace.org) - Project sharing site that helps you buy parts and re-build projects.
 Open source and developed by yours truly.